MShawon/YouTube-Viewer/README.md

       * format : `ip:port`, `user:pass@ip:port`, `ip:port:user:pass`
       * proxy refresh after a certain time specified by the user
       * rotating proxy support
- * chrome v70+ randomized user agent based on platform
+ * chrome v80+ randomized user agent based on platform
  * canvas,audio,font,webgl fingerprint defender and IP leak prevent by webrtc control
  * geolocation, timezone, referer spoofing
  * can add extra extensions in the `extension/custom_extension/` folder
  * direct link or search *keyword* on YouTube then watch the video by matching exact video *title*
- * modify urls.txt and search.txt on the fly without restarting program
+ * modify **urls.txt, search.txt and config.json** on the fly without restarting program
  * HTTP api on localhost and a database to store view count
  * config.json to save settings
  * bypass consent page and several other pop up